lvclark/lvclark.github.io/index.md

 ## Welcome

-I work for [HPCBio](https://hpcbio.illinois.edu/) at the University of Illinois, Urbana-Champaign, where I perform bioinformatics analysis, consultation, and training.
-My background is in plant population genetics and breeding.
-I am a developer of software for the genetic analysis of polyploid organisms.
+I am a Senior Data Scientist in the Research Scientific Computing group at Seattle Children's Research Institute.
+My prior background is in plant population genetics and breeding.
+I also provided general bioinformatics support while working with HPCBio at the University of Illinois from 2019-2022.
+I am a developer of software
+for the genetic analysis of polyploid organisms.
 I earned a PhD in Genetics from UC Davis in 2011 and a BA in Genetics, Cell & Developmental Biology from Dartmouth College in 2004.